YoelMonsalve/GoogleDrivePythonLibrary/README.md

 # GoogleDrivePythonLibrary
 This library allows you to easily interact with Drive, as it was a common file system.
 Create folders, upload files, remove files, list directories and more.
-Also, it understands string paths, like 'path/to/folder/foo.txt'
+Also, it understands string paths, like 'path/to/folder/foo.txt' This is created as a way to notably increase the easiness of the official Google Drive API library, by adding a set of high-level methods.

 # References
 * [https://developers.google.com/drive/api/v3/quickstart/python](https://developers.google.com/drive/api/v3/quickstart/python)